 Found another bug in the garbage collector: must use llist_for_each_entry_*safe* when discarding entries.

-#4 Updated by neels almost 3 years ago
+#4 Updated by neels over 3 years ago

 a quite interesting question is: this context map maps RUA Context-IDs to SUA Context IDs (?) but we're not using SUA anymore.
 In immediate consequence, it maps RUA Context-IDs to prim->*.conn_id, but I'm having trouble to find any place where this prim conn_id is even used in the current M3UA stack when composing RANAP towards the CN.
 It seems that there must be some mapping in order for connection-ful messages to receive their responses back to RUA with the correct RUA Context-ID, but I can't find the prim conn_id sent up to RANAP anywhere.
 Could it be that the entire context_map mechanism in osmo-hnbgw is already superseded by some libosmo-sigtran feature??
 Still looking...

-#6 Updated by neels almost 3 years ago
+#6 Updated by neels over 3 years ago

 It is a bit confusing, but I found the locally created context ID in the SCCP Source Local Reference, where it belongs.

 The confusing part is: we created e.g. the local reference id 1002 (decimal), and in the wireshark trace, I get 0xea0300.
 This looks like a completely unrelated ID, until I observe that hex(1002) = 0x03ea.
 It seems that either the wireshark dissector for SCCP is a bit crude, or that we encode the reference in the "wrong" byte order.
 As long as the references go back and forth in the same byte order, there isn't really a "wrong" byte order, yet this made it quite challenging to understand what was going on in the network trace.

 #7 Updated by laforge over 3 years ago

 each SCCP connection is identified (to the SCCP user, such as the hnb-gw) by a connection ID.